 I also love Fr.
 Capon’s book on marriage, Bed and Board.
-However, the man himself was a sinner and at some point after the publication of his book on marriage, he went through a bitter divorce.
-That’s the sort of despairing irony that we sinners live: we can’t seem to stop trying to kill ourselves with sin, when Christ is standing there offering life to us.
+However, at some point after the publication of his book on marriage, he went through a bitter divorce.
+That’s the sort of despairing irony humans create: we can’t seem to stop trying to kill ourselves with sin, when Christ is standing there offering life to us.
 It was disillusioning to find out that Father Capon had been divorced, had failed to keep the covenant he wrote so movingly about.
 Briefly, I wanted to toss his book in the bin.
 But I realized that if I only want to read books by good people, I’m going to have to pick a different world to live in.
 In this one, we sin, and it’s humbling, and it means that we have to repent and receive the free-flowing forgiveness of Christ.
 Capon’s marriage ended, but that doesn’t mean it wasn’t a gift from God while it stood strong, or that he and his ex-wife aren’t still children of the same God.
 We break our hearts as God breaks His heart, over divorce—but it doesn’t make us unforgiveable, because we are human, and God died to save our benighted race.

 Father Capon has joined the ranks of these dead, the ones who made it.
 “Sad,” I said, when I heard that he died.
 “Not for him!”
 Said Sam.
 Sam’s right.
 We cry when we lose the people who have traveled with us on the road, but we can rest a little easy remembering that they are not crying.
 Father Capon has gone on to greater joys than any in this tawdry world.
 But he is the one who showed me that the farther world is just what this world will be.
 Rest in peace, Robert Capon, forgiven sinner, child of the covenant.
 Come back when the Lamb brings His kingdom home.